Social media 'house rules'

 - has an offensive user name

-We’ll do our best to respond to your enquiries as soon as possible.
+We’ll do our best to respond to your enquiries, public or private, as soon as possible.

-We’ll try to help you, or direct you to people and/ or departments who can, wherever possible.
+We’ll try to help you by pointing to information already in the public domain or directing you to people and/ or departments who can, wherever possible.

 The nidirect Twitter and Facebook accounts are not political accounts and cannot respond to political tweets.

 We do not respond to messages of a commercial nature.